Logiqx/wst-results/docs/team/sessions.md

           - PRU801AIV - Crash @ 12:54:02, not iffy data during a run
         - 23 Apr
           - TOR835MEL - Potentially affected one run @ 12:45:01
-    - Adding criteria sats < 15
+    - Add another criteria where sats < 15
         - 24 Apr
           - BOR810CHR_810_20240424 - FIXED - Confirmed as poor quality data, so used backup device
           - FAB625ROB_625_20240424 - Appears to be pretty normal